 Forming the ball was actually fun.
 And just so you know, this cheese football is pretty huge.
 Even the 2 of us barely dented this behemoth of cheese.
 So for dinner, I’m going to make baked potatoes then put a few slabs of the cheese ball onto the potatoes instead of using sour cream and onions.
 I mean, really, your “loaded” baked potato has bacon, cheese, and green onions, so cream cheese and jalapeño can only make it better!

-This was the most wonderful, flavorful twist on a boring cheese ball.
+This was the most wonderful, flavorful cheese recipe.
 The ingredient list is short, accessible, and usually in my fridge at any given time.
 It took no time to put together, and when I served it to my guests, they pounced on it like starving wolves.
 The bacon gave it a nice crunch and the heat level was perfect.
 The most interesting comment I heard was that this should be bar food since the heat made everyone’s drinks go down so much faster.
 Everyone thought that it would double liquor sales!

 While I loved the idea of forming it into a football shape, in my less-than-artistic hands, it took on a rather unappealing shape that didn’t incite warm feelings of yummy.
 So I made it a second time and put it in pretty crocks with the bacon on top.
 This was so popular that after the first round was consumed, I could safely bring out my misshapen football and it was devoured, too.